Quantum digital cooling: Conclusion

+Thanks to the low number of steps required, we believe the BangBang protocol has the potential of finding a near-term application, specially if integrated with projective or variational methods to improve its performance.
+The requirement of precise Hamiltonian simulation and multiple cooling steps makes the LogSweep algorithm in its current form unsuitable for near-term implementation.
+Nevertheless, the scaling arguments discussed at the end of section \ref{sec:LogSweep} show that our algorithm can be competitive with other non-NISQ methods such as projective quantum phase estimation (QPE) and adiabatic state preparation.
+QPE in its standard form requires multiple ancillas and an initial state with a finite ground state overlap, while as our has no requirement on the initial state.
+Adiabatic state preparation requires an integrable Hamiltonian which can be adiabatically connected to the required Hamiltonian, and requires time scaling as $O(1/\Delta^2_\text{min})$ ~\cite{reiher2017elucidating, farhi2000quantum} where $\Delta_\text{min}<\Delta_\text{GS}$ is the minimum gap along the adiabatic path.

 The introduction of quantum digital cooling opens future research directions related to the characterization of proposed protocols, their optimization, and their extension beyond ground state preparation.
 A study of the effect of noise on currently proposed QDC protocols, and the optimization of such protocols for noise resilience, are in order to establish their applicability on near-term devices.
 Applying QDC to more complex physical systems, in areas such as quantum spin liquids, many-body localization and quantum chemistry, would bring new challenges to the protocol construction.
 A thorough study of the role in the cooling process played by the symmetries and locality of coupling could lead to the design of more optimized protocols.
 Furthermore, various extensions to the QDC protocols proposed in this work can be suggested.
 In a parallelized version of QDC, the use of multiple fridge qubits coupled to various locations in the system might allow to trade space complexity for time complexity.
-A modification in the fridge reset paradigm might allow a QDC-like algorithm to prepare Gibbs thermal states, which are useful e.g.~for semi-definite programming \cite{Brandao2017quantum}.
 A variationally-optimized QDC protocol might be devised, that can efficiently prepare a state in the ground state manifold of some Hamiltonian starting from an arbitrary initial state --- differently from the variational quantum eigensolver \cite{peruzzo2014variational} which requires the preparation of a fiducial state at every iteration.
 The principles of QDC might inspire a new class of efficient non-unitary quantum algorithms, where non-unitary operations are mediated by a single ancillary qubit, with possible application e.g.~in the simulation of open quantum system dynamics.